cnio-bu/tcca/README.md

 You'll need to keep a local copy of the  preprocessing/analysis codebase:
 1. Install git.
-1. Ask @§GMartin for the appropiate collaborator rights.
+1. Ask @SGMartin for the appropiate collaborator rights.
 1. Clone the repo.

 The default branch is called **main**.
 Feel free to push directly to this branch